JoeldelPilar/Notes/README.md

 ## Get up and running

+\*DISCLAIMER\*
+This project uses send grid for login with email and magic link.
+You need to setup your own .env with credentials for the login to work.
+\*DISCLAIMER\*

 To get the app started for demo just follow the steps listed below. <br>
 <br>
 One note about TinyMCE warning, it shows upp if there is no api-key provided in the `Editor` tag <br>